BCG-X-Official/agentkit/README.md

 * ⬆️ Docker-compose for simple deployments and DX
 * 🖍 Linting, tests and pre-commit hooks pre-configured

+Note: this is a starter kit - for production deployments, we recommend adding enterprise-grade security functionalities.
+Especially when using LLMs, be aware of known risks like prompt injection ([read more](https://www.ibm.com/topics/prompt-injection)).

 ## Quickstart
 For a quick setup of AgentKit, use the steps below, where both the backend app and frontend app are run inside a Docker container.
 More elaborate setup instructions can be found in the [documentation](https://agentkit.infra.x.bcg.com/docs/introduction).